nicolargo/glances/README.rst

     pip install Glances

+*Note*:

-*Note*: On Debian/Ubuntu, you need to install first the `python-dev` package.
+On Debian/Ubuntu, you need to install first the *python-dev* package.

-*Note*: On CentOS/Fedora, you need to install first the `python-devel` package (from the EPEL repository).
+On CentOS/Fedora, you need to install first the *python-devel* package (from the EPEL repository).

 To upgrade Glances to the latest version: